Educational opportunities on Sundays 9:30am – 10:15am:

 High School Sunday School | Youth Room

 Grades 9-12.
 Youth and leaders discuss the Bible and how they might apply their faith to everyday situations.
-This semester we will use two different curricula to help us with our discussions.
+We are currently using the Animate: Bible curriculum.
+This is a great place for visiting high school youth to get started!

 Confirmation Class | Confirmation Room

 Grades 6-8.
-Pastor Michael and Alex English lead our Confirmation Program, in which youth explore Scripture, Lutheran doctrine, and Lutheran history, and discuss how these things affect their lives today.
-We are currently exploring the New Testament.
-Each confirmand is paired with a mentor, who joins in class periodically.
+Pastor Tim and Alex English lead our Confirmation Program, in which youth explore Scripture, Lutheran doctrine, and Lutheran history.
+We also discuss how these things affect their lives today.
+We are currently exploring Luther’s Small Catechism.
+Each confirmation student is paired with a mentor who joins in class periodically.

 Godly Play | Room 218

 Ages 4-10.
 In Godly Play, children engage with powerful biblical stories and then wonder about them together.
-Upcoming stories/topics include Epiphany, Holy Baptism, several of Jesus’ Parables, and a series on Easter.
+Upcoming stories/topics include Epiphany, Holy Baptism, Jesus’ Parables, and a series on Easter.

 Educational Opportunities During the Week: